 The movie is directed by Robert Zemeckis, who has led several other huge movies, like the “Back to the Future” franchise and “Death Becomes Her.”
 He also directed “The Polar Express” and “Forrest Gump,” both of which Tom Hanks was heavily involved in.
 Specifically in “The Polar Express,” Hanks voiced five separate characters.
 This made it less surprising when Zemeckis chose Hanks to play one of the main characters, Richard Young, in “Here”.
 By doing so, he reunited Forrest Gump with Jenny, since Robin Wright plays Richard Young’s wife, Margaret Young.

 I interpreted the message of the movie to be similar to the “Dead Poets Society” or “A Cinderella Story.”
 As said in the latter, “Don’t let the fear of striking out keep you from playing the game” is a message that is constant in “Here”.
-It isn’t until Margaret Young is sitting in front of her 50th birthday cake that she realizes she could have traveled the world by that point in her life.
+While the story was not marketed towards high schoolers, I believe that many would relate to the theme, as it encourages you to think of your current situation and inspires you to work towards a goal.
+This is clear when Margaret Young is sitting in front of her 50th birthday cake, and she realizes she could have traveled the world by that point in her life.
 She could have built her family a home.
 She could have been doing something she loved.
 Hearing her say “I wish I could say that I’ve done more with my 50 years” and watching her regret the life she lived made me reflect on my own, which I believe was Zemeckis’ ultimate goal.

 In a way, “Here” attempts to give the house historical value by choosing to make it the room where the La-Z-Boy was invented and giving it a connection to Benjamin Franklin’s illegitimate son.
 They also named it the site of Britain’s surrender during the American Revolution.
 I felt while it did give the house a backstory, each of the time periods were unfinished.
 If each plotline had come full circle like the main one, it would have better completed the film and could have made the theme of the movie more clear.